 Maintain ongoing communication with the Referring Worker.

-Within one hour accept all referrals that are made when there is a vacancy in the program and make arrangements with the Referral Worker to have the Child placed within 48 hours.
-Ensure no Child is ever refused services or discharged from service except in Agency approved situations per the No Reject, No Eject policy.
+Within one (1) hour accept all referrals that are made when there is a vacancy in the program and make arrangements with the Referral Worker to have the Child placed within 48 hours.
+Contractors shall accept referrals and provide contracted services on a No Reject, No Eject basis.
 At no time shall the total number of Placements exceed the number specified in a Contractor's license.

 Provide an array of services and supports to meet the needs, objectives, services, and outcomes described in the Agency’s Case Permanency Plan/Juvenile Court Services Plan.